 Below are some of the advantages which are as follows,

 - There are various times when the company makes the purchases in bulk or normally as per its requirement.
 For the payment against this, credit arrangements facilities, as given by the suppliers, are used, which gives some days period to the buyer for making the payment for the purchase made by them.
-So, it helps know the average number of days taken by the company during the period under consideration to repay the suppliers against their dues.
+So, we calculate average payment period and it helps to know the average number of days taken by the company during the period under consideration to repay the suppliers against their dues.

 - The calculation of the average payment period by the company can tell about the different information of the company such as the cash flow position of the companyCash Flow Position Of The CompanyCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. and its creditworthiness, etc., which is useful for many of the stakeholders of the company, especially the investors, creditors, management, and the analysts, etc. to make the informed decision with respect to the company.

-Below are some of the disadvantages which are as follows,
+Below are some of the disadvantages of of average payment period days formula which are as follows,

-This article has been a guide to the Average Payment Period.
-Here we discuss how to calculate the average payment period ratio along with an example, advantages, and disadvantages.
+This article has been a guide to what is the Average Payment Period.
+We explain the formula along with example, what is a good period & advantages.
 You can learn more about accounting from the following articles –